Global City Break: London

 - Challenge students to think more broadly about how they will add value in the organizations where they will work.

 - Good academic standing

 - Submission of a complete application

-- Interview with program leader (to be scheduled once complete application is submitted)
+- Interview with program leader (to be scheduled once application is submitted)

 - Students will share a twin room although in some rare exception may have to share a triple room.

-- U.S. citizens do not need a visa to travel to the United Kingdom.
-International student requirements vary and may require travel to Los Angeles or another city to obtain a visa prior to departure.
+US citizens do not need a visa to enter the United Kingdom.
+International student requirements vary and may require travel to Salt Lake City to obtain a visa prior to departure.
 All costs associated with obtaining a visa are the responsibility of the student.

-- The Office of Global Enrichment will assist all students in obtaining required visas.
+The Office of Global Learning will assist all students in obtaining required visas.